Where it all began

 Sustaining not just survival, but the ability to thrive.

-The ealiest evidence of leather is roughly 9125 years old
+The earliest evidence of leather is roughly 9125 years old

-Located in the anotolia region of modern day Turkey.
+Located in the Anatolia region of modern day Turkey.

 The oldest depiction of an animal being hunted comes from Indonesian island of Sulawesi, dated to more than 51000 years ago.

-The currently recognised evidence of tool use by humans dates to 3,300,000 years ago.
+The currently recognised earliest tool use by humans dates to approximately 3,300,000 years ago.

-Known as Oldowan tools which were used for cutting, pounding, and processing materials.
-So potentially the craft is a pretty old one.
+These hisorical faragments are known as Oldowan tools which were used for cutting, pounding, and processing materials.

 100 years before the age of steam, each parish would have been self sufficient.